swiftlang/sourcekit-lsp/README.md

 SourceKit-LSP is under heavy development!
 The best way to try it out is to build it from source.
 You will also need a Swift development toolchain and an editor that supports LSP.

-1. Install the latest [Trunk Development (master)](https://swift.org/download/#trunk-development-master) toolchain from Swift.org.
+1. Install the `swift-DEVELOPMENT-SNAPSHOT-2018-11-01-a` toolchain snapshot from https://swift.org/download/.
 Set the environment variable `SOURCEKIT_TOOLCHAIN_PATH` to the absolute path to the toolchain or otherwise configure your editor to use this toolchain.
 See [Toolchains](#toolchains) for more information.

 2. Build the language server executable `sourcekit-lsp` using `swift build`.
 See [Building](#building-sourcekit-lsp) for more information.